-- 1) Transactions between the companies. - 2) The Company directly or indirectly holds more than 50% voting right. - 3) When other companies directly or indirectly hold more than 50% voting rights of the Company. - 4) The Company directly or indirectly holds more than 90% voting right. - 5) A company that is mutually protected under contractual requirements based on the needs of the contractor. - 6) A company that is endorsed by all the contributing shareholders in accordance with their shareholding ratio due to joint investment relationship. - 7) Under the Consumer Protection Act, performance guarantees for pre-sale contracts for companies in the same industry.

-Note 3:The Company endorsed the operation method for the total amount of guarantees and the limit for endorsement of a single enterprise:
+- 1) Transactions between the companies. - 2) The Company directly or indirectly holds more than 50% voting right. - 3) When other companies directly or indirectly hold more than 50% voting rights of the Company. - 4) The Company directly or indirectly holds more than 90% voting right. - 5) A company that is mutually protected under contractual requirements based on the needs of the contractor. - 6) A company that is endorsed by all the contributing shareholders in accordance with their shareholding ratio due to joint investment relationship. - 7) Under the Consumer Protection Act, performance guarantees for pre-sale contracts for companies in the same industry. - Note 3:The Company endorsed the operation method for the total amount of guarantees and the limit for endorsement of a single enterprise: - 1) The aggregate amount of endorsements and guarantees endorsed by the company and its subsidiaries shall not exceed 50% of the net value of the Company. - 2) The aggregate amount of endorsements and guarantees endorsed by the company and its subsidiaries for a single enterprise shall not exceed 20% of the net value of the Company. - Note 4:Jin Jyun Construction Co., Ltd. endorsed the operation method for the total amount of guarantees and the limit for endorsement of a single enterprise: - 1) The aggregate amount of endorsements and guarantees endorsed by the company shall not exceed 400% of the net value of the company. - 2) The aggregate amount of endorsements and guarantees endorsed by the company for a single enterprise shall not exceed 200% of the net value of the company.

-- 1) The aggregate amount of endorsements and guarantees endorsed by the company and its subsidiaries shall not exceed 50% of the net value of the Company. - 2) The aggregate amount of endorsements and guarantees endorsed by the company and its subsidiaries for a single enterprise shall not exceed 20% of the net value of the Company. - (iii) Securities held as of December 31, 2022 (excluding investment in subsidiaries, associates and joint ventures):
+(iii) Securities held as of December 31, 2023 (excluding investment in subsidiaries, associates and joint ventures):